smarttommyau/notion-currency-auto-update/README.md

 5. Then, the ExRTV field will be auto update
 # Future improvement
 - [ ] use an currency api that refresh more frequently
+- [ ] Host the public integration version
 # Acknowledge
 - [ramnes/notion-sdk-py](https://github.com/ramnes/notion-sdk-py)
 - [fawazahmed0/currency-api](https://github.com/fawazahmed0/currency-api)